zakarouf/neocalc/README.md

 - Uses Stack System; no linked list
 - Easy to implement your own operators (see `list_op` function in main.c)

+> neocalc is an evolution of the [calc](https://github.com/zakarouf/simple_calc) my first ever program.

 ---

 ## Building